learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 Since clustering algorithms are distance-based, this means that dimensionality has a definite effect on their performance.
 The greater the dimensionality of the dataset, the the greater the total area that we have to worry about our clusters existing in.
 Let's try using some Principal Component Analysis to transform our data and see if this affects the performance of our clustering algorithm.

-Since you've aready seen PCA in a previous section, we won't hold your hand through section too much.
+Since you've already seen PCA in a previous section, we won't hold your hand through section too much.

 In the cells below: